 The undergraduate program in Early Childhood/Elementary Education prepares teacher education candidates to teach children in pre-kindergarten school settings through fifth grade.
 Satisfactory completion of the program leads to Early Childhood certification in the state of Georgia.
-Admission to the Teacher Education program is required for enrollment in the blocked sequence of professional courses.
+Admission to the Teacher Education program is required for enrollment in the block sequence of professional courses.
 A full year of field experiences in public schools occurs throughout the professional education courses.
 Students in this program will also acquire two concentrations (Mathematics and Reading) by completing courses that are integrated in Area F and the professional sequence of courses.

+courses that are integrated in ritea r and the professional sequence o r court 505.

-Requirement Hou urs
+Requirement Hour s

 Core Area A (Essential Skills) 9

 Core Area B (Institutional Priorities) 5

 COMM 1110 is recommended 3

 Core Area C (Humanities/Arts) 6

 XIDS 2100 is recommended 3

 ENGL 2110, 2120, or 2130 is recommended 3

 Core Area D (Science, Math, Technology) 10

 Science (lab) 4

 BIOL 1010/1010L is recommended

 Science 3

 GEOL 1121 is recommended

 Math, Science, & Quantitative Technology 3

 Core Area E (Social Sciences) 12

 GEOG 1013 is recommended 3

 Core Area F (Program Related Courses) 18

-EDUC 2110 Investigating Critical and Contemporary Issues in Educa- 3
+EDUC 2110 Investigating Critical and Contemporary Issues in Educa- tion 3

-tion

-EDUC 2120 Exploring Sociocultural Perspectives on Diversity in Edu- 3
+EDUC 2120 Exploring Sociocultural Perspectives on Diversity in Edu- cational Contexts 3

-cational Contexts

 EDUC 2130 Exploring Learning and Teaching 3

 ISCI 2001 Life/Earth Science 3

 ISCI 2002 Physical Science 3

 MATH 2008 Foundations of Numbers and Operations 3